XavierLevenfiche/Tactical-Networking/04_mesh-networking/mesh-networking-overview.md

 | Complexity             | Low                     | Higher routing complexity  |

 For distributed field networks, mesh architectures often provide greater resilience and flexibility than traditional star-based networks.

+---

+# Routing Complexity in Mesh Networks

+Because mesh networks allow nodes to communicate through multiple paths, routing decisions become more complex.

+The network must determine:

+* which nodes should forward packets
+* which path is optimal
+* how to react when nodes move or disconnect

+To address these challenges, specialized **mesh routing protocols** are required.

+Examples include:

+* OLSR
+* BATMAN
+* Babel